 MP, c.HP > KK-PP, PP (300/475)

 NOTE: Jump HP/HK adds 50-60 DMG and 90-100 STUN depending on combo.
-Psycho Upper ender is also the easiest to confirm into SUPER and requires much less input than Psycho Flicker (which also cancels to SUPER).
+Psycho Upper ender is also the easiest to confirm into SUPER and requires less input than Psycho Flicker (also cancels to SUPER).

 A cornerstone of Ed play, his corner combo is relatively easy and very useful.
 Always use LP Shot in corner combos.
 It is the most reliable and gives the most amount of hitstun.
 The only reason this combo gets its own section is because of how ubiquitous it is with Ed play.

 – “Basic “Ed” Corner Combo & Variants –

 MP, c.HP > f+MP-LP, c.MK > PP (297/483) | (add SUPER for 462/483) (RECOMMENDED!)